MnasNet: Platform-Aware Neural Architecture Search for Mobile: Experimental Setup

 \section{Experimental Setup}

-Directly searching for CNN models on large tasks like ImageNet or COCO is prohibitively expensive, as each model takes days to converge.
-Following common practice in previous work \cite{nas_imagenet18,amoebanets18}, we conduct our architecture search experiments on a smaller proxy task, and then transfer the top-performing models discovered during architecture search to the target full tasks.
-However, finding a good proxy task for both accuracy and latency is non-trivial: one has to consider task type, dataset type, input image size and type.
-Our initial experiments on CIFAR-10 and the Stanford Dogs Dataset \cite{imagenetdogs11} showed that these datasets are not good proxy tasks for ImageNet when model latency is taken into account.
-In this paper, we directly perform our architecture search on the ImageNet training set but with fewer training steps.
-As it is common in the architecture search literature to have a separate validation set to measure accuracy, we also reserve a randomly selected 50K images from the training set as the fixed validation set.
-During architecture search, we train each sampled model on 5 epochs of the proxy training set using an aggressive learning schedule, and evaluate the model on the 50K validation set.
-Meanwhile, we measure the real-world latency of each sampled model by converting the model into TFLite format and run it on the single-thread big CPU core of Pixel 1 phones.
-In total, our controller samples about 8K models during architecture search, but only a few top-performing models ($<15$) are transferred to the full ImageNet or COCO.
-Note that we never evaluate on the original ImageNet validation dataset during architecture search.
+Directly searching for CNN models on large tasks like ImageNet or COCO is expensive, as each model takes days to converge.
+While previous approaches mainly perform architecture search on smaller tasks such as CIFAR-10 \cite{nas_imagenet18,amoebanets18}, we find those small proxy tasks don't work when model latency is taken into account, because one typically needs to scale up the model when applying to larger problems.
+In this paper, we directly perform our architecture search on the ImageNet training set but with fewer training steps (5 epochs).
+As a common practice, we reserve randomly selected 50K images from the training set as the fixed validation set.
+To ensure the accuracy improvements are from our search space, we use the same RNN controller as NASNet \cite{nas_imagenet18} even though it is not efficient: each architecture search takes ~4.5 days on 64 TPUv2 devices.
+During training, we measure the real-world latency of each sampled model by running it on the single-thread big CPU core of Pixel 1 phones.
+In total, our controller samples about 8K models during architecture search, but only 15 top-performing models are transferred to the full ImageNet and only 1 model is transferred to COCO.

-For full ImageNet training, we use the RMSProp optimizer with decay 0.9 and momentum 0.9.
-Batch norm is added after every convolution layer with momentum 0.9997, and weight decay is set to 0.00001.
-Following \cite{imagenet1hour17}, we linearly increase the learning rate from 0 to 0.256 in the first 5-epoch warmup training stage, and then decay the learning rate by 0.97 every 2.4 epochs.
-These hyperparameters are determined with a small grid search of 8 combinations of weight decay \{0.00001, 0.00002\}, learning rate \{0.256, 0.128\}, and batchnorm momentum \{0.9997, 0.999\}.
-We use standard Inception preprocessing and resize input images to $224 \times 224$ unless explicitly specified in this paper.

-For full COCO training, we plug our learned model architecture into the open-source TensorFlow Object Detection framework, as a new feature extractor.
-Object detection training settings are set to be the same as \cite{mobilenetv218}, including the input size $320\times 320$.
+For full ImageNet training, we use RMSProp optimizer with decay 0.9 and momentum 0.9.
+Batch norm is added after every convolution layer with momentum 0.99, and weight decay is 1e-5.
+Dropout rate 0.2 is applied to the last layer.
+Following \cite{imagenet1hour17}, learning rate is increased from 0 to 0.256 in the first 5 epochs, and then decayed by 0.97 every 2.4 epochs.
+We use batch size 4K and Inception preprocessing with image size $224 \times 224$.
+For COCO training, we plug our learned model into SSD detector \cite{ssd16} and use the same settings as \cite{mobilenetv218}, including input size $320\times 320$.